 Arrive in Oslo and transfer to your hotel.

 Spend the remainder of the day at your leisure to enjoy this fascinating and colorful city.
-Gather this evening for a welcome reception followed by dinner and overnight at our hotel.
+Gather this evening for a welcome reception followed by dinner and overnight at Radisson Blu Airport Hotel.

-Spend seven days exploring the rugged coastline, spectacular narrow fjords, and offshore islands of Spitsbergen, the largest island of the Svalbard Archipelago.
+Spend your days exploring the rugged coastline, spectacular narrow fjords, and offshore islands of Spitsbergen, the largest island of the Svalbard Archipelago.
 The primary goal is to locate wildlife, which is found here in abundance during the short summer season.
-The nature of polar expeditions requires flexibility regarding the daily schedule of activities, and landings may be weather and tide dependent.
+Many varieties of seabirds nest in great profusion along the steep cliffs surrounding the islands.
+In addition to walrus haul-outs, bearded, ringed, and harp seals can be seen basking on ice floes.
+Keep an eye out for polar bears.
+The nature of polar expeditions requires flexibility regarding the daily schedule of activities, and landings may be dependent on weather, tide, and ice conditions.
 Though specific stops are not guaranteed, the following are places visited on past expeditions:

-In this dramatically scenic fjord, rugged mountains rise from the permanent ice cap and the Monaco Glacier spills into the sea at the deepest part of the waterway, a favored feeding ground for thousands of kittiwakes.
-Polar bears are a possibility here and whales and seals are also common sights.
+Liefdefjorden - Liefdefjorden is a dramatically scenic fjord, where rugged mountains rise from the permanent ice cap and Monaco Glacier—named for Prince Albert I of Monaco, a pioneer of oceanography, who led an expedition to Svalbard in 1906—spills into the sea at the deepest part of the waterway.
+His team used sophisticated photographic techniques to understand the shape and position of several glacier fronts, and the Monaco Glacier honors the expedition, and the prince.
+This is a favored feeding ground for thousands of kittiwakes, and whales and seals are also common sights.

-Glaciers, chiseled fjords, and icebergs hallmark this desolate and exquisitely beautiful region.
-Board Zodiacs to watch for, and photograph, bearded, harp, and ringed seals and with luck, the mighty polar bear.
+Hinlopen Strait - Glaciers, chiseled fjords, and icebergs hallmark this desolate and exquisitely beautiful region.
+Board Zodiacs to watch for, and photograph, bearded, harp, and ringed seals.

 After breakfast, board your independent flight homeward.